Thinking about living or visiting Merida, Mexico?

 3. Benito Juarez Norte

 Benito Juarez is located a 20-minute drive from the city center of Merida.
 This is where we stayed!
-This modern, safe and modern neighborhood is a popular place to stay for locals and tourists alike.
+This safe and modern neighborhood is a popular place to stay for locals and tourists alike.

-I’ve added this area in our where to stay in Merida guide because we personally experienced what it’s like to live here.
+I’ve added this area in our Where to Stay in Merida Guide because we personally experienced what it’s like to live here.
 While the 20-minute drive can scare some people off – this area is worth it!
 We spent many afternoons just walking through the neighborhood and it’s very beautiful.

 We shared a 2 bedroom apartment with our friends and the value for money was so much better than any of the places we saw in the city center.
-There’s a couple of bus stops nearby for public transport but again it’s unreliable.
+There are a couple of bus stops nearby for public transport, but again it’s unreliable.
+So if you choose to stay in Benito Juarez Norte, you will definitely need to rent a car or at least be okay with taking an Uber everywhere.

 4. Paseo de Montejo